Professors Jayne, Lins; Associate Professors Loeb, Strayer; Assistant Professors Domel-White, Machacek, Rennie, Tolley.

-Students may choose one of two majors in the discipline of mathematics: Mathematics or Applied Mathematics.
-A major in Mathematics requires at least 11 courses.
+Students may choose one of three majors in the discipline of mathematics: Mathematics, Applied Mathematics, or Mathematical Computer Science.
+A major in Mathematics or Mathematical Computer Science requires at least 11 courses.
 A major in Applied Mathematics requires at least 10 courses.

 A major in Mathematics requires Mathematics 431, 441, two electives at the 200-level or higher, and two additional electives at the 300-level or above.
 One elective may be Computer Science 261.